sgoudie/square-one/README.md

 - Run a find and replace for Square One, square_one, and square-one to match your theme
 - `npm install && npm run build` in the command line will run npm, bower, and gulp build for the first time
-- After that just use `npm run build`
+- After that just use `gulp`, or `npm run build` if you want to install some new bower components

 ## Features